 A California bankruptcy court judge approved the sale of one of the visual-effects industry's most respected firms on Friday afternoon, ending a tumultuous auction process for the financially troubled company.

 The deal is valued at roughly $18 million.
 That breaks down to $1.2 million in cash and roughly $16 million in assumed liabilities, Brian Davidoff, an attorney for Rhythm & Hues told TheWrap.

-Prime Focus objected to the sale in court, arguing that it was not given an opportunity to submit a final bid after Prana was brought into the process at the eleventh-hour Thursday.
-However, Judge Neil W. Bason, who presided over the hearing, dismissed the objection.
+Prime Focus objected to the sale in court, arguing that it was not given an opportunity to submit a final bid after Prana was brought into the process at the eleventh hour Thursday.

 Its Oscar-winning accomplishments were not enough to inoculate Rhythm & Hues from a fiercely competitive business; one that has been upended in recent years by a fixed bidding process that squeezes profit margins.
 The California-based company has struggled to compete in a globalized environment that has seen contracts shipped to countries like Canada and the United Kingdom that offer more generous subsidies.

 When Rhythm & Hues filed for bankruptcy protection in February, it reported that it had $27.5 million in assets and roughly $33.8 million in liabilities.

 As the company has been mired in Chapter 11, three studios have helped it meet its payroll obligations and continue working on a number of projects.
 All told, Legendary Pictures, Universal Studios and 20th Century Fox Studios, the three in question, have extended about $20 million in loans during the process.